cinep10/cinep10.github.io/portfolio/data-reliability/validation-layer.md

 ### Validation precedes Drift

-Drift analysis is meaningless without correct data.
+It defines the baseline.

 ---

-### Validation checks meaning, not just values
+### Validation checks structure

-It validates relationships and structure.
+It validates relationships, not just values.

 ---

-### Validation is the starting point of Risk
+### Validation drives Risk

 In many systems, it contributes the majority of risk signals.

 ---

+---

-## 10. Conclusion
+## 11. Conclusion

-Validation Layer is not just an error detection mechanism.
+Validation Layer is not an error detection system.

 It is:

-> A system that defines whether data can be trusted
+> A system that determines whether data can be trusted

 ---

 ## One-line Summary

-Validation = A layer that quantifies data reliability
+Validation = Making measured data trustworthy

 ---

 ## Portfolio Statement

-Data validation was designed not as a simple error check,
+Validation was designed not as a simple rule check,
-but as a continuously measurable reliability metric.
+but as a continuously measurable reliability signal
+that integrates directly into the Risk Layer.